 Due to a pool of saliva at the backside of the mouth, this type of sound is generated.

-This is very strong in infants.
+Hiccups is very strong in infants.
 Even before their birth, you can feel the same.
-Not a point of concern, you can do burping, and rub the back of your baby but generally, babies resolve it on their own.
+Not a point of concern, you can burp your baby, and rub its back.
+The issue resolves on its own with time.

 Particularly during sleep, the extra mucus or dryness causes this kind of sound.
 Generally, these sounds are not a cause of worry.

 All kinds of sleeping sounds are mostly normal.
 With the gradual growth of the baby, these sounds will also get resolved.
 Mostly after a few months (3-6 months), your baby will enjoy a deeper sleep.
-By this time the dream sleep time gets reduced and most of the time they are into a deep sleep.
-To know the sleep pattern of a 3 to 6 months baby click here.
+By this time, the dream sleep time gets reduced and most of the time they are into a deep sleep.

-For parents to have a stressless sleep and to make sure their babies are also sleeping peacefully, you may want to resolve the baby sleep noises issue.
-Here are the tips to help you with the same:
+If you as a parent want to have a stressless sleep and make sure that your little one is also sleeping peacefully, you may want to resolve the baby sleep noises issue.
+Here are the tips to help you with the same.